AlejandroAmarante/portfolio/README.md

 # License

 This project is licensed under MIT.
-If you plan to fork this project and change the license, keep in mind that this project also uses outside projects which may include different licenses.
+If you plan to fork this project and change the license, keep in mind that this project also uses outside projects which may use different licenses.